Houssam-BIADI/End_to_End_ML/README.md

 3. **Docker** : to containerize the flask app.
 4. **Heroku** : as a cloud provider.
 5. **Flask**  : to create the app.

-You can access the app from this [link](https://end-to-end-hbi.herokuapp.com/)